Understanding Microsoft's Interest in Nuance

-The final hurdle to Redmond, WA-based Microsoft’s acquisition of Nuance has finally been removed.
+The final hurdle to Redmond, Wash.-based Microsoft’s acquisition of Nuance has finally been removed.
 Microsoft has received the antitrust approval to purchase the artificial intelligence and speech technology firm for $19.7 billion last week after the deal was first announced in April.

 Nuance With Microsoft Health Cloud